 When Nakul Patel took his small grocery store in Sorrento, Florida online two years ago, he was eager to go up against competitors such as Publix and Walmart.

-While the early results have been promising, Patel found growing his online presence, which accounts for between 2% and 3% of his sales, has been a challenge.
+So far sales have been promising, but Patel has found growing his online presence, which accounts for between 2% and 3% of his sales, to be a challenge.
 Shoppers are reluctant to try the service.
 He also doesn’t get the same rich data as the big chains, and money to invest on innovating and marketing is limited.

-“It’s not been as easy as we thought it would be,” he told Food Dive.
+“It’s not been as easy as we thought it would be,” he told Grocery Dive.

 As industry behemoths push forward with ultra-fast delivery, voice ordering and dazzling mobile apps, many smaller grocers are wondering how they can keep up.
 Even with the help of third-party services that deliver training and cutting-edge software, they feel hard-pressed to match the price and convenience offered by their larger competitors.
 Some wonder if it’s even worthwhile to offer online shopping at all.

 Despite these challenges, industry experts said that skipping e-commerce, or entering the channel half-heartedly, would be a mistake.
 Demand for online grocery is accelerating, and consumers increasingly want the option of shopping online or in the store.
 Retailers that don’t offer an e-commerce option risk losing their customers to the competition.

 “The good news is, it’s still early enough that I don’t think independents have been as impacted materially by e-commerce yet as they have been by so many other things that have reshaped the landscape over the past decade,” Keith Anderson, senior vice president of strategy and insights with e-commerce consulting firm Profitero, told Grocery Dive.
 “But I do think they are aware that time is running out to come up with a response.”